minato500/linux_privilege_escalation/content/linux_privilege_escalation.md

 ## NFS ROOT SQUASHING

+NFS(Network File System) allows a system to share directories and files with others over a network.

+Root Squashing:
+Usually, NFS uses a security feature called root_squash which maps the root user(UID 0) from a client to a non previleged user on the server, preventing root on client from acting as root on the server

+1. root_squash(default) - safer, client root becomes nobody on the server
+2. no_root_squash - dangerous, client root remains root on the server which makes huge security risk

 I.The no_root_squash means it sharable and can be mount in simple words it has root access